NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 The example above is just to build an intuition and showcase that :term:`nanny model` can work well using the same algorithm as the monitored model.
 The important details of the current NannyML implementations are listed below:

-    * The :term:`nanny model` trained is LGBM [5]_ model.
+    * The :term:`nanny model` uses LGBM [5]_ algorithm.

     * The :term:`nanny model` is trained on the reference dataset.
 It can be used to estimate performance of unseen (analysis) data as long as :ref:`assumptions<dee_assumptions>` are met.

     * The :term:`child model` prediction is used as an input feature for the :term:`nanny model`.
-      Depending on the :term:`child model` used, as this is an important piece of information.
-Without this, the :term:`nanny model` tries to estimate error function value without knowing the target and :term:`child model's` prediction.
-This is a harder problem compared to the situation when :term:`child model's` prediction is known.
+      Depending on the :term:`child model` used,
+      this is an important piece of information.
+Without this, :term:`nanny model` tries to estimate error function value without knowing the target and :term:`child model`'s prediction.
+This is a harder problem compared to the situation when :term:`child model`'s prediction is known.
 This was proven in experiments on real and synthetic datasets.

     * The user can define hyperparameters of the nanny LGBM model or request hyperparameter tuning.
 Hyperparameter